icerpc/icerpc-docs/pages/icerpc-for-ice-users/rpc-core/object-adapter.md

 An Ice object adapter can be configured with multiple endpoints.
 It's so common that the corresponding configuration property is named Endpoints.
 On the other hand, an IceRPC server has only one server address.
-It's because Server is a more granular building block: if you want listen on multiple server addresses with IceRPC, you create multiple servers, each with its own server address, and all these servers can share the same dispatcher.
+It's because Server is a more granular building block: if you want to listen on multiple server addresses with IceRPC, you create multiple servers, each with its own server address, and all these servers can share the same dispatcher.

 {% side-by-side %}